Trewaters/soar/public/help/sequences/practice-sequences.md

-# Practice Sequences Help
+# Practice Sequences Help (Scroll View)

 ## Overview

-The **Practice Sequences** page allows you to explore and practice complete yoga sequences—structured flows that combine multiple series into a comprehensive practice session.
-Search for sequences, navigate through each series step-by-step, and track your practice progress over time.
+The **Practice Sequences** page provides a focused, scroll-through practice experience where you navigate through one series at a time within a complete yoga sequence.
+This guided view is perfect for active practice, allowing you to flow through each series with previous/next navigation while tracking your progress and activity.

-**Page URL:** `/navigator/flows/practiceSequences`
+**Page URL:** `/navigator/flows/practiceSequences` or `/navigator/flows/practiceSequences?sequenceId=[id]`

 ## What is a Sequence?